-Kidney removal surgery is also called nephrectomy.
-It is a major surgery that is used to remove all or part of a kidney.
+A nephrectomy is a major surgery to remove all or part of your kidney.
 The kidneys are two small, bean-shaped organs in the abdomen.
 They filter water and waste products from your blood.
 They also produce certain hormones.

-- a kidney that is no longer functioning properly
+- your kidney is no longer functioning properly

-Surgery can be performed traditionally or laparoscopically.
+Your doctor may remove your kidney through open surgery or laparoscopically.
 Laparoscopic surgery involves smaller incisions and has a faster recovery time.
 Recovering from a nephrectomy can take several weeks.
 It may be very painful.
 As with any surgery, complications such as infections are possible.
-However, the outlook for most patients is very good.
+However, the outlook is usually very good.

-If your kidney is not functioning properly, you may need to have part or all of it removed.
+You may need to have part or all of your kidney removed if isn’t functioning properly.
 Reasons for removal include damage or scarring.
-These may be caused by disease, injury, or infection.
+These may be due to disease, injury, or infection.
 Cancer is another reason to remove a kidney.
-If a kidney tumor is small and is caught early, only part of the kidney may need to be removed.
+If a kidney tumor is small and you catch it early, only part of your kidney may need to be removed.

 Sometimes, a person will donate their healthy kidney to someone who needs a new kidney.
-Kidney transplants are more successful with kidneys from living donors than deceased donors are, and you can be healthy with only one kidney.
+Kidney transplants are more successful with kidneys from living donors than deceased donors.
+You can be healthy with only one kidney.

 There are several different types of nephrectomy.

-A simple nephrectomy removes the entire kidney.
-The surgeon will make a cut up to twelve inches long in your side.
-The kidney’s blood vessels and connections to the bladder will be cut away.
-Then the entire organ will be removed.
-A rib may need to be removed so the doctor can access your kidney.
+A simple nephrectomy involves removing the entire kidney.
+Your surgeon will make a cut up to 12 inches long in your side.
+The surgeon will cut away your kidney’s blood vessels and its connections to your bladder.
+Your surgeon will then remove the entire organ.
+They may need to remove a rib to access your kidney.

-This procedure removes only a portion of your kidney.
+This procedure involves removing only part of your kidney.
 The procedure is very similar to a simple nephrectomy.
-However, the surgeon may be able to use a smaller incision.
+However, your surgeon may be able to use a smaller incision.

-This technique can be used to perform either simple or partial nephrectomy.
-Instead of one long incision, the surgeon will make a series of smaller incisions in your abdomen.
-A camera and other small instruments will be inserted through the incisions.
+This technique can be used for either a simple or partial nephrectomy.
+Instead of one long incision, your surgeon will make a series of smaller incisions in your abdomen.
+They will insert a camera and other small instruments through the incisions.
 This will allow the surgeon to see inside you and remove your kidney.
 This type of surgery is usually less painful than open surgery.
 Recovery time is shorter as well.

 There are risks associated with any major surgery.
-Complications are rare, but include:
+Complications are rare, but they include:

 - loss of blood

-- allergic reactions to anesthesia or other medications
+- allergic reaction to anesthesia or other medications

 - breathing difficulties